Borden, Texas

-Borden is an unincorporated community in southwestern Colorado County, Texas, located 4 miles northeast of Weimar.
+Borden is an unincorporated community in southwestern Colorado County, Texas, United States.
+According to the Handbook of Texas, the community had a population of 60 in 2000.

-The community was known as Harvey's Creek Settlement before the U.S. Civil War.
+The community was known as Harvey's Creek Settlement before the Civil War.
 After the war ended, Gail Borden returned to Texas, and at what would become Borden, built houses for himself, his brother, and his sons.
 He renamed the settlement Bordenville.
 The Galveston, Harrisburg and San Antonio Railway opened its line through the Borden area in 1872.

-In 2000, Borden had 60 residents.
+Geography

+Borden is located between Interstate 10 and U.S. Highway 90 on the Southern Pacific Railroad, 8 mi west of Columbus, 4 mi northeast of Weimar, and 80 mi west of Houston in southwestern Colorado County.